tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/php.md

 ms.topic: quickstart
 ms.date: 06/26/2019
 ms.author: aahi
-ms.openlocfilehash: 8ecbba5ef046a284e9b4134f8703580021adb9d8
+ms.openlocfilehash: 481bc700f86dfd8a28c074134fd5dcc85bb748c4
-ms.sourcegitcommit: a0b37e18b8823025e64427c26fae9fb7a3fe355a
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 07/25/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68500108"
+ms.locfileid: "74378616"
 ---
-# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-php"></a>Gyors útmutató: Videók keresése a Bing Video Search REST API és a PHP használatával
+# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-php"></a>Quickstart: Search for videos using the Bing Video Search REST API and PHP

-Ezzel a rövid útmutatóval elvégezheti az első hívását a Bing Video Search API, és megtekintheti a JSON-válasz keresési eredményét.
-Ez az egyszerű JavaScript-alkalmazás egy HTTP-videó keresési lekérdezést küld az API-nak, és megjeleníti a választ.
-Habár ez az alkalmazás JavaScript nyelven íródott, és a Node. js-t használja, az API egy REST-alapú webszolgáltatás, amely kompatibilis a legtöbb programozási nyelvvel.
+Use this quickstart to make your first call to the Bing Video Search API and view a search result from the JSON response.
+This simple JavaScript application sends an HTTP video search query to the API, and displays the response.
+While this application is written in JavaScript and uses Node.js, the API is a RESTful Web service compatible with most programming languages.
 A mintakód úgy lett megírva, hogy PHP 5.6 alatt működjön.

 Az API-k technikai részleteit az [API-referencia](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-video-api-v7-reference) című részben tekintheti meg.

 ## <a name="prerequisites"></a>Előfeltételek

-* PHP 5,6 vagy újabb
+* PHP 5.6 or later

 [!INCLUDE [cognitive-services-bing-video-search-signup-requirements](../../../../includes/cognitive-services-bing-video-search-signup-requirements.md)]